10 Ways Teaching Has Changed In The Last 10 Years

 10. Information is everywhere but wisdom is scarce

-Try convincing a student to listen to you explain how Europeans came to America for religious freedom when they can Google that tidbit in 45 seconds, then access an entire YouTube channel dedicated to that very idea while downloading an iTunesU course from an Oxford professor on the very same thing.
+Try convincing a student to listen to you explain how Europeans came to America for religious freedom when they can Google that tidbit in 45 seconds, then access an entire YouTube channel dedicated to that very idea while surveying an edX course from an Oxford professor on the very same thing.

 This Is The World Teachers Must Adapt To: How Teaching Has Changed; image attribution flickr user vancouverfilmschool; image created with the infographic maker venngage